List of Hellsing characters: Schrödinger

 Junior Warrant Officer Schrödinger (シュレディンガー准尉, Shuredingā jun'i) is a member of Millennium's Werwolf Squad who is a creation of the Doctor's.
 Resembling a young, teenage blond boy in a Hitler Youth uniform with cat ears and a perpetual smirk, Schrödinger shares The Major's love for war and bloodshed while serving mainly as his envoy for Millennium.
 Schrödinger shares his name and power after the "Schrödinger's cat" scenario in quantum physics, which allows him to be "everywhere and nowhere" at the same time, letting him appear at any location and negate any fatal injury through will and sense of self.

 After the Valentine Brothers assault, Schrödinger is sent by The Major to appear before Hellsing during Integra's meeting with Iscariot and the Queen of England to deliver Millennium's war declaration and briefly flirts with Seras.
-Although he is blasted in the head by Alucard, he reappears on the Deus Ex Machina ship with The Major shortly after.
+Although he is shot in the head by Alucard, he reappears on the Deus Ex Machina ship with The Major shortly after.
 He also appears at the moments where Rip van Winkle and Zorin Blitz are killed in battle.
 Later, Schrödinger greets Integra and Seras as they enter the landed Hindenburg II, provoking Integra to shoot him in the head once again.
 However, he appears once again observing as Alucard was reabsorbing his familiars along with the fallen souls of London.
 There as part of The Major's plan to finally end Alucard by putting him in a situation where he must replenish himself with new familiars, Schrödinger cuts off his head.
-His corpse then falls into the blood being absorbed by Alucard.
-His paradoxical blood "poisons" Alucard, causing him to fade out of existence during the fight with Walter.
+His corpse then falls into the blood, being absorbed by Alucard.
+His paradoxical blood "poisons" Alucard, as he cannot recognise himself due to his many faminilars, causing him to fade out of existence during the fight with Walter.
 Thirty years later, when Alucard has dealt with the millions of souls he has harbored, he gains full control of his powers.